A recap of my time living in a Russian restaurant off the historic Highway 1 in northern California…Day one- Cooperation

 - My biggest strength can also be my worst weakness: adaptability.
 I have always been very good at merging with new situations, energetic atmospheres, and people.
 This can be helpful when acceptance is necessary or when trying to make others comfortable.
 However in some cases it can blur regular judgement and cause me to hinder my ability to act naturally as myself.

-- I truly have grown to a point where I feel sure enough in myself to not let others judgements affect me: I know that a strength of mine is getting to know individuals quickly.
+- I truly have grown to a point where I feel sure enough in myself to not let other’s judgments affect me: I know that a strength of mine is getting to know individuals quickly.
 I am not one to withhold information about myself or my insights; in fact sometimes I ponder if I share too much too quickly.
 And I know from experience that open ended questions facilitate conversation much better than narrow, focused questions as these lead to an answer followed by little room for growth on the topic at hand.
-Her false judgements were not able to deter me or cause me to question myself… a sign that I have grown more confident and sure of myself through my experiences thus far.
+Her false judgments were not able to deter me or cause me to question myself… a sign that I have grown more confident and sure of myself through my experiences thus far.

 - Sometimes, things don’t turn out as you expect them to.
 And it is okay when this happens, as long as you learn from it and move forward: I am sure these girls do live intentionally together as a small community.
 They simply were not the particular type of community I was looking for as this was not their main focus.
 I am still grateful to have been granted an opportunity to step into their lives for a moment in time and experience a daily existence that is drastically different than my own (an experience I constantly try to create myself for the reader).
 I took this as an opportunity to apply a lesson learned in my last community visit- that communal living forces you to live in close quarters with those you otherwise would not normally get to know on a personal basis and to value and accept this person for who they are and their personal strengths even if their beliefs, behaviors, and views differ from your own.